Value-form: Engels, Dühring, and the Soviet Union

 If workers did not cooperate, because they thought it was against their self-interest (for whatever reason), they were forced to do so, in peace-time as well as in war-time.
 Since workers resented this, producing things often became much less efficient, and output quality suffered.
 This caused endless management problems, and massive "policing" was required to ensure that things got done (as documented by Western historians like R. W. Davies and Donald A. Filtzer).
 Despite never-ending reforms and policy changes, the cooperation problem was never truly solved.
 There was a lot of cynicism about that in Soviet society, even when life gradually got better and living standards improved.
 On 30 October 2007, Russian President Vladimir Putin paid his respects to all the people killed under Stalin's dictatorship in the days of the Great Terror.
 Putin stated: "Hundreds of thousands, millions of people were killed and sent to camps, shot and tortured.
 These were people with their own ideas, which they were unafraid to speak out about.
 They were the cream of the nation."

-The theoretical conflict between Engels and Dühring about the role of value in socialism resurfaced in the Soviet Union in the 1940s and 1950s.
+The theoretical conflict between Engels and Dühring in the 1870s, about the role of value in socialism, resurfaced in the Soviet Union in the 1940s and 1950s.
 Until the 1930s, the Russian communists had generally expected that the categories of value and the law of value would disappear under socialism.
 Given that Joseph Stalin declared in 1936 that, with full state control over the whole economy, socialism had been achieved, it was logical to think that commodity production and the law of value no longer existed either.
 However, from 1941 this idea was in dispute.